About Student Teaching (EDUC 650/655 or MUEP 680/685)

 Lawrence students have three options for student teaching placements:

 (1) In Appleton or a nearby Wisconsin school district: Most students complete their student teaching within easy driving distance of Lawrence.
 This facilitates the university supervisor's visits to observe the student and the student's participation in the weekly seminar on campus.
 Students who are student teaching in the local area may live in campus housing (if they have not yet graduated), in a university-owned apartment (if available), or in their own private apartment, often shared with another student teacher.
-Students who have already graduated normally qualify for a 13th-term tuition waiver for student teaching, paying only a registration fee of approximately $1,715.
+Students who have already graduated normally qualify for a 13th-term tuition waiver for student teaching and pay a reduced fee.